How does MIDI work in manikk modules?

 Therefore it has an optocoupler onboard.
 The provided connector is a passive MIDI cable that should be attached to the pinstrip on the backside.

 You can also get an Otto Passive Stereo and connect one of its eight jacks instead of the provided cable to the OUTBREAK.
-This gives you a module with a MIDI TRS 3.5mm stereo jack input on the front instead.
-The other seven stereojacks can be used for other purposes and needs you may have in your rack.
+This gives you a MIDI TRS 3.5mm stereo jack input on the front instead.
+The other seven stereojacks can be used for other purposes in your rack.
+You can then connect to a MIDI device with 3.5mm TRS MIDI output.
+If you want to connect to a 5-pol DIN, you must get an adapter.

 On the ADSR, MIDI is an option.